San Basilio de Palenque: History

 Biohó played an important role in setting up the community.
 He declared himself King Benkos, and his palenque attracted large numbers of runaways to join his community.
 The Spanish arrived at terms with Biohó, but later they captured him, accused him of plotting against the Spanish, and had him hanged in 1621.

 Over the years, Palenque people tried to free all enslaved Africans arriving at Cartagena and were quite successful.
 Therefore, the Spanish Crown issued a Royal Decree (1691), guaranteeing freedom to the Palenque de San Basilio Africans if they stopped welcoming new escapees.
 But runaways continued to escape to freedom in San Basilio.
 In 1696, the colonial authorities subdued another rebellion there, and between 1713–7.
 In 1713, after a prolonged period of fighting and fierce resistance from the Palenquero community, Bishop Antonio María Casiani signed an Entente Cordiale, a document that granted the community of runaway slaves the right to their land on the condition that they would not accept any new maroons.
 Palenqueros eventually refused to honour this agreement.
 In 1772, this community of maroons was included within the Mahates district, as long they no longer accepted any further runaways.

 Although the number of this kind of walled communities in Colombian territory has dwindled, Palenque remains unique for its uninterrupted resistance.
 Ludmila Ferrari posits that:

-While other maroon communities were destroyed or dispersed, Palenque remained united as a community and preserved its creole language, its "African" dances, its social organization in "kuagros," the mor-tuary ritual of "lumbalú", as well as a number of native traditions, many of which have unmistakable Bantu roots.
+While other maroon communities were destroyed or dispersed, Palenque remained united as a community and preserved its creole language, its "African" dances, its social organization in "kuagros," the mortuary ritual of "lumbalú", as well as a number of native traditions, many of which have unmistakable Bantu roots.